joemurrell/brevitybot/readme.md

 ## Environment Variables

-These should be set in Railway, a `.env` file, or your hosting environment:
+These should be set in a `.env` file or your hosting environment:

 ```env
 DISCORD_BOT_TOKEN=your-discord-token